7moda7y/Animal-Trading/README.md

 # Animal-Trading
-this is an Add-On for Minecraft Bedrock edition
+this is an Add-On for Minecraft Bedrock edition please note that the Add-On is old so i didnt know yet how to program if you want me to update the code tell me

 # Add-On idea
 this is a normal minecraft BUT you can trade with any entity